How Much do Roof Trusses Cost?

 In the estimates presented above, the costs of delivery or any extra taxes are not included.
 Depending on the place you live, the taxes could increase the costs by 5% to 15%, while the delivery could be a few hundred dollars for 20 to 30 miles.

-If you want to upgrade the grade of lumber, you have to pay more.
+If you want to upgrade the grade of lumber, most roofers, as well as, roofing companies will charge more.

 You can save up to 15% if you purchase more than 10 to 15 trusses at once, so the more you buy, the more you save.